Judge: Los Angeles County Acted 'Arbitrarily' In Patio Dining Ban

-LOS ANGELES (CBSLA) – A judge Tuesday issued a tentative ruling that Los Angeles County acted “arbitrarily” and failed to provide “rational” justification in its health order to close all outdoor dining at restaurants in response to COVID-19.
+LOS ANGELES (CBSLA) – Los Angeles County acted “arbitrarily” and failed to provide “rational” justification in its health order to close all outdoor dining at restaurants in response to COVID-19, a judge ruled Tuesday in a ruling that will not immediately impact the county’s ban.

 Superior Court Judge James Chalfant noted in the 53-page tentative ruling that the county “failed to perform the required risk-benefit analysis” before enacting the ban.